7 Things You Can Do To Speed Up C-Section Recovery

 - Avoid bouncing exercises

-- Avoid getting constipated (drinking enough water and getting sufficient fiber will help)
+- Avoid getting constipated (drinking enough water and getting sufficient fibre will help)

 - Avoid straining when you go the toilet